 Joe Jackson

-After he retired in 2009, he became a mentor for other veterans going through the surf clinic program by teaching others how to surf.
-His experience was such a positive one that he even found love at NMCSD when he met his wife, Sarah-Rae, a clinical psychologist for the Navy.
+After he medically retired in 2009, he became a mentor for other veterans going through the surf clinic program by teaching others how to surf.

 Joe can do it all too, from bodysurfing and handplanes to riding surf mats and gliders.
 Surf mats are inflatable and Joe uses a pair of fins to propel himself while riding the mats on his stomach to catch a wave.